We will reply to your message within an hour.

 Often installed on petroleum loading arms to test fuel quality without interrupting flow, these valves are fire-tested to meet American Petroleum Institute (API) 607, Edition 5, for securely isolating fluid and preventing the spread of fire.

-Install these low-profile valves in tight spots.
+Install these valves in tight spots, such as where pipelines are crowded together.
+They’re less than half as long as standard threaded valves and one-third shorter in height.
 Use with water, oil, air, and inert gas.

 Plastic provides a lightweight and economical alternative to metal.
 All valves have barbs that grip onto tubing for a secure hold.
 They’re for use with water, oil, air, and inert gas.